OpenSILEX/opensilexClientToolsDart/docs/OntologyApi.md

 # **getClasses**
 > List<RDFTypeDTO> getClasses(rdfType, authorization, parentType, acceptLanguage)

-Return classes models definitions with properties for a list of rdt types
+Return classes models definitions with properties for a list of rdf types